dhbridge/curriculum/source/modules/2014-09-19-installation.markdown

 - `pip`
 - Text Editor

+Programming languages are very literal: if you tell it to do something that it cannot do, it just stops and gives you an error.
+So don't worry if you get an error message--it happens all the time, often over very small, correctable things.

 ### A Note on Python Versions
 For this workshop, we will be using Python 2.7.
 This is for two reasons: first, using the default Python version enables us to teach basic programming concepts without the additional complexity of managing Python versions; and second, most of the existing tutorials for learning Python, including _The Programming Historian_ and _Learn Python the Hard Way_, still use 2.7.
 Starting with 2.7 will enable you to use these materials smoothly.
 We would like to also offer a Python3 version of this tutorial, so that those who wish to start with the newer syntax can do so.